 Lawry’s The Prime Rib

-The sign outside of this upscale soba shop reads “The Pinnacle Of Noodle”, which most the customers are not opposed to.
-At $20 a pop you know it’s not the cheapest bowl in town but then again when ur in Beverly hills baby your gotta splurge right?
-People’s favorite dish is #1 – made with chewy house-made noodles cha shu pork wontons & their signature broth that has truffle soy sauce for flavor; well let me drink it outta any pint glass <3
+The sign outside of this upscale soba shop reads “The Pinnacle of Noodles,” which most of the customers are not opposed to.
+At $20 a pop, you know it’s not the cheapest bowl in town, but then again, when you’re in Beverly Hills, baby, you’ve got to splurge, right?
+People’s favorite dish is #1, made with chewy house-made noodles, cha shu pork wontons, and their signature broth that has truffle soy sauce for flavor.
+Well, let me drink it out of any pint glass.

 Dr. Sandwich – Olympic Blvd.